H.R. 7396: Native American Entrepreneurial Opportunity Act

 Who could get help from the new SBA office?

-Indian Tribes, Native Hawaiian Organizations, and small businesses owned or controlled by members of those communities could receive assistance.
-Some Native-governed nonprofits could also qualify for support.
+Indian Tribes, Native Hawaiian Organizations, and small businesses owned and controlled by members of those communities.
+Some Native-governed nonprofits could qualify for support too.

 Would H.R.
 7396 create new grants?